Army of Italy (France): 1805–1814

 Armée d'Italie participated in the war of the Third Coalition (1805), in the battles of Verona and Caldiero in northern Italy, under André Massena.
 During the war of the Fifth Coalition (1809), Armée d'Italie was commanded by Eugène de Beauharnais, and fought the Austrians at Sacile, Caldiero, Piave, and Raab.
-In 1813–1814 Eugéne fought the Austrians with his army in northern Italy (Battle of Mincio).
+In 1813–1814 Eugéne fought the Austrians with his army in northern Italy (f.e., the Battle of Mincio took place).